Nuked88/Chatbot/readMe.md

 1. Train the model on the intents.
 Go to basic_bot and do ```python intent_train.py``` .
 This will train the model on the intents mentioned in ```data/intent_classes``` .
 Every text file is of one intent.
 Every file has a collection of statements on which that intent is trained.
 The filename is the intent label.

-2. Run ```python intent_predict2.py``` .
-Enter any text as a command line argument.
+2. Run ```python intent_predict.py``` .
+Enter any text.
 If the text entered is relevant to any of the intents on which it is trained, it will reply with the answer to that intent.

 ## Adding more intents